Mind the trap! Antipatterns, a common type of problem in technical writing

 Anyone who stays in the office longer than their colleagues in the evening is considered a hero.

-Measuring the success of a department/team solely on the basis of numbers that are hardly suitable as a metric for the effort involved (e.g. number of pages of documentation) and making decisions solely on the base of this number.
+Measuring the success of a department/team solely on the basis of numbers that are hardly suitable as a metric for the effort involved (e.g. lines of code, number of pages of documentation) and making decisions solely on the base of this number.
+(If this sounds stupid to you, that's something which actually happens!)

 Diluted Responsibility

-For fundamental decisions, a group is assembled which is that large that the decisions can hardly be traced back to individual persons.
+For fundamental decisions, a group is assembled which is so large that the decisions can hardly be traced back to individual persons.
 Decisions are made on the basis of the lowest common denominator and are therefore lacking in courage.

-Documentation Architecture
+Antipatterns in Documentation Architecture

 Spaghetti Manual